-We’re heading towards the days of chilly mornings, layers of frozen snow, and slushy roads.
+We’ve already seen some snow and now we’re bracing ourselves for more chilly mornings, icy conditions, and slushy roads.
 Even if you feel you’re prepared, the UK winter brings with it some of the toughest driving conditions.
 No matter what make, model, or year your car is, these are the months when additional safety supplies can make all the difference.

 The most important step in being prepared for potential obstacles and accidents on the road is updating your winter driving kit with emergency supplies.
 So, whether you’re taking an energetic drive, a short commute to work, or just running errands, having the right winter survival tools in your car is vital for travelling from A to B.